lwjglgamedev/vulkanbook/bookcontents/chapter-11/chapter-11.md

 as a source, we will not be modifying it.
 We need this to happen when we reach `VK_PIPELINE_STAGE_2_FRAGMENT_SHADER_BIT` stage and to access in read only mode
 (`VK_ACCESS_2_SHADER_READ_BIT`).
 This is achieved with the first barrier.
 We need also to ensure that the output attachment of this class is in
 `VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL` layout by setting the second barrier.
 AFter that, we just bind the pipeline, set the view port and scissors, bind the descriptor sets and perform a call to `vkCmdDraw`.
-Wih this call we just draw 3 vertices without needing to bind any vertex or index buffer.
+With this call we just draw 3 vertices without needing to bind any vertex or index buffer.
 Remember that we will just need to render a quad in clip space, so we do not need even the coordinates, we will generate them using the vertex fragment.
 We will not even using two triangles to render a quad, one single triangle is enough for us to achieve the same effect.
 We will see how it is done in the  vertex shader.